impara/OrderAuditor/README.md

 ## Production Deployment

-For production deployment using Docker, see the detailed [DEPLOYMENT.md](./DEPLOYMENT.md) guide for complete instructions including:
+For production deployment using Docker, see the detailed [Production Deployment Guide](./docs/deployment/production.md) guide for complete instructions including:

 - Server setup and Docker installation
 - Environment configuration